-CMG's effective tax rate for the year ended March 31, 2020 is 27.6% (2019 - 28.3%), whereas the blended Canadian statutory tax rate for the Company's 2020 fiscal year is 26.0% (decreased from 27.0% in fiscal 2019, with further rate reductions legislated over the next two years).
-This difference between the effective rate and the statutory rate is primarily due to revaluing CMG's deferred tax assets at the lower tax rate and the non-tax deductibility of stock-based compensation expense.
+CMG's effective tax rate for the year ended March 31, 2021 is 25.0% (2020 - 27.6%), whereas the blended Canadian statutory tax rate for the Company's 2021 fiscal year is 23.5% (down from 26.0% in fiscal 2020, due to a reduction in the provincial tax rate).
+The difference between the effective rate and the statutory rate is primarily due to the non-tax deductibility of stock-based compensation expense and the benefit of foreign withholding taxes being realized only as a tax deduction as opposed to a tax credit.

 The benefit recorded in CMG's books on the scientific research and experimental development ("SR&ED") investment tax credit program impacts deferred income taxes.
-The investment tax credit earned in the current fiscal year is utilized by CMG to reduce income taxes otherwise payable for the current fiscal year and the federal portion of this benefit bears an inherent tax liability as the amount of the credit is included in the subsequent year's taxable income for both federal and provincial purposes.
+The investment tax credit earned in the current fiscal year reduces income taxes otherwise payable for the current fiscal year, but bears an inherent tax liability as the amount of the credit is included in the subsequent year's taxable income for both federal and provincial purposes.
 The inherent tax liability on these investment tax credits is reflected in the year the credit is earned as a non-current deferred tax liability and then, in the following fiscal year, is transferred to income taxes payable.